Agile Feedback Loops: Why and When They Are Necessary

 Feedback loops are built into the Agile application development process to:

 In the Scrum framework, teams work in sprints, which are time-boxed periods of one to four weeks.
-During each sprint, there are a few different types of meetings where feedback can happen:
+Scrum sprints include four key feedback loops that drive continuous improvement:

-• The daily standup meeting allows members of the development team to share status updates and identify obstacles standing in their way.
+2. The daily standup meeting allows members of the development team to share status updates and identify obstacles to their progress.

-• Lastly, there’s the project retrospective, which allows the development team to look back at what went well and what could be done better in future Agile projects.
+4. Lastly, there’s the sprint retrospective, which allows the development team to review what went well and what could be improved in future Agile projects.

 Agile Process Chart